 The El Dorado Nature Center, which sits on 105 acres in the middle of an urban area, has walking trails, a stream, a lake, and lots of plant and animal life.

-This Long Beach green space is located along the San Gabriel River, making El Dorado Nature Center a relaxing and peaceful spot to recharge after a day of exploring Long Beach tourist attractions.
+This Long Beach green space is located along the San Gabriel River, making El Dorado Nature Center a relaxing and peaceful spot to recharge after exploring Long Beach tourist attractions.

 One cool aspect of El Dorado Nature Center is an island, accessible by a bridge, that holds a visitor center where you can find educational exhibits, a gift shop, and an art gallery.

 See Related: Things to Do in Visalia, California

 7. Appreciate Art at the Museum of Latin American Art (MOLAA)

 Address: 628 Alamitos Ave, Long Beach, CA 90802, USA

 The Museum of Latin and American Art is one of the best places to visit in Long Beach.
 You can learn about diverse cultures and contemporary Latin American art.